dogweather/forkful/content/en/php/dates-and-times/calculating-a-date-in-the-future-or-past.md

   \ and\u2026"
 lastmod: '2024-03-13T22:45:00.179355-06:00'
 model: gpt-4-1106-preview
-summary: "Calculating a future or past date means finding a date before or after a\
+summary: Calculating a future or past date means finding a date before or after a specified time.
-  \ specified time.
-Programmers do this for reminders, subscriptions, scheduling,\
-  \ and\u2026"
 title: Calculating a date in the future or past
 weight: 26
 ---